Kiana-Asgari/Distance_Mixture_Mallow/README.md

 ## 2. Kaggle Authentication for College Sport Data

-To access college sport datasets, you need to have your Kaggle API credentials set.
+To access college sports datasets, you need to have your *Kaggle* API credentials set.

 ## 3. Example Usage